ali-eljerrari/data-science-python-and-R-obsidian-roadmap-1-year/Functions and modules.md

 ---

-Understanding **functions** and **modules** is essential for writing organized, reusable, and efficient code in Python.
-Functions allow you to encapsulate code for reuse, while modules enable you to organize functions, classes, and variables into separate files.

----

 ## **1. Functions**

 A function is a block of organized, reusable code that performs a single, related action.
 Functions provide better modularity for your application and a high degree of code reusability.